networkrunt/NetworkRunt/content/authors/admin/_index.md

 highlight_name: false
 ---

 Hello, my name is Andrew and I work at Aruba Networks as a Presales Systems Engineer.
 I have created this blog site to record some of my own learnings.
 The posts are my own thoughts and in no way reflect those of my employer or colleagues.
-Hopefully they will prove useful to other people using the technology or are in the process of learning the same topics.
+Hopefully these posts will prove useful to other people using the technology.

 Feel free to contact me if you have any constructive feedback on the content.